Join now & save up to 80% on medication

 Side Effects and Safety

-• Low blood sugar (shakiness, sweating, fast heartbeat, hunger, headache)
+• Low blood sugar: shakiness, sweating, fast heartbeat, hunger, or headache.

-• Injection site redness, itching, or mild swelling
+• Injection site reactions: redness, swelling, or itching.

 Compare With Alternatives